 I believe those 3 things can make a difference, additionally it’s important to boost your immune system with vitamins, antioxidants, other nutrients – and healthy habits.

 Implementing healthy habits can go a long way to improve your chances to beat a cold or flu and stay healthy.

 Here are 12 tips of healthy habits that can help to avoid the flu and boost a STRONG immune system:

 1. Proper hand washing

-Proper hand washing means you should do it for at least 20 seconds, “rub” all your fingers with soap and rinse!
+Proper hand washing means you should do it for at least 20 seconds, and “rub” all your fingers with soap and rinse!

 Quit meddling with your eyes, nose, ears, and putting your hands near your mouth.
 Just put simply, leave your hands down!

 When you get a good night’s sleep, melatonin levels rise and that improves immunity.

 The best way to get a good night’s sleep is to go to bed at approximately the same time every night, and don’t look at blue screens (laptops, mobile phones, iPads etc) before going to sleep.